Anish2906/Currency-Convertor/README.md

 💱 Currency Converter

 A React project using Vite and Tailwind CSS.
-This project demonstrates my front-end development skills by creating a real-time currency converter with a clean and responsive interface.
+This project demonstrates my front-end development skills by creating a real-time currency converter with a clean, responsive interface.

 🌟 Features

-💵 Real-Time Currency Conversion
+💵 Real-Time Conversion

-Convert amounts instantly between multiple currencies using live exchange rates.
+Convert amounts instantly between different currencies using live exchange rates.

 🌍 Multi-Currency Support

-Supports popular currencies like USD, INR, EUR, GBP, JPY, and more.
+Supports currencies like USD, INR, EUR, GBP, JPY, and more.

 📱 Responsive Design

-Works seamlessly on desktop, tablet, and mobile.
+Works seamlessly on desktop, tablet, and mobile devices.

 ⚙️ Simple & Intuitive UI